chinguyen21/realHouse-frontend/README.md

 * Here is the Frontend repo of this app.
 Link to [Backend Repo](https://github.com/chinguyen21/realHouse-backend)

-A tracker calories application inspired by my personal need.
-It was made with React for frontend and Rails API for backend
+An app that helps people find the best place to live with real updated apartments.
+It was made with React Hook for frontend and Rails API for backend.

 ## TOOL